-Achieving immortality by way of a drink fermented from honey is spoken of in many mythologies around the world; Nectar/ Ambrosia in Greek mythology, Amrita in Vedic mythology, Mead in Norse mythology, for example.
+Achieving immortality by way of a drink fermented from honey is spoken of in many mythologies around the world; Nectar in Greek mythology (Ambrosia is also mentioned but is a magical food rather than a drink), Amrita in Vedic mythology, Mead in Norse mythology, for example.
 In Ireland, we have such a myth, too.

 Bodb Derg was elected as the new King, and then the Faeth Fiadha, also known as Manannán’s cloak of mists, was raised to protect them from prying eyes.
 The swine of Manannán were prepared, which could be killed and eaten, and yet the next day still live, thus providing endless bounty.
 Finally, the Feast of Goibniu was shared, to ward off age and death from all those present.

-This story is told in two ancient texts, one dating to the C12th, another to either the C13th or C14th.
+This story is told in two ancient texts, one dating to the twelfth century, another to either the thirteenth or fourteenth centuries.
 Acallamh na Senόrach, (The Colloquy of the Old Men}, refers to the feast of Goibniu as ‘an ale possessing healing and curing properties’, thus implying longevity if not immortality, for the Danann succumbed to death through illness or battle like anyone else: